Originally published on 2nd August 2016 Last updated on 10th June 2024

 Remember when everyone was in panic about swine flu and especially here in the UK, they were putting people with it in to quarantine?

 Once I’d gotten over the virus, I was left with this aching in my legs which would come and go, but without explanation.
-It confused me because months, even a year, had passed and I was still getting these random aches and pains in my calves.
+It confused me because months – even a year – passed and I was still getting these random aches and pains in my calves.
 It didn’t just happen when I walked a lot or was very busy the day before; there was no pattern.
-No one had an answer for me, not even the doctors.
-So I just put it down to a ‘lasting effect’ of having had swine flu.
-Some kind of permanent damage it had done to my legs that no one was too bothered about.

 I was put on several courses of antibiotics for my ‘very odd strain of flu’, which did nothing but mess up my gut health.
-Every day they came up with another diagnosis; glandular fever, yellow fever (even though I’d never been outside of the UK ever in my life!), Norovirus.. . they couldn’t make up their minds, especially as when they then tested, each test showed I didn’t have their latest guess and I wasn’t responding to any medication at all.
+Every day in hospital they came up with another diagnosis; glandular fever, yellow fever (even though I’d never been outside of the UK ever in my life!), Norovirus.. . they couldn’t make up their minds, especially as when they then tested, each test showed I didn’t have their latest guess and I wasn’t responding to any medication at all.
 They couldn’t even get my fever to come down.

 I remember the night it hit perfectly.
 My partner had just left after visiting me and saying that I seemed to be getting better from this ‘mystery flu’, so we assumed I’d be able to leave the hospital soon.
 He’d been gone half an hour and I got out of bed to go to the toilet.